 Leaves generally are granted for a defined period.
 Students who wish to change the leave dates or request an extension of their leave of absence must seek approval from the relevant Associate Dean.
 Students who do not return to full-time status at the end of an approved leave, and who have not applied for and been approved for continuation of their leave of absence status, will be considered to have withdrawn from the Medical College.
-Under certain circumstances, a student who wishes to return from a leave may have to satisfy previously set conditions for readmission.
+Under certain circumstances, a student who wishes to return from a leave may have to satisfy conditions for reentry that were established prior to taking the leave.